JorenSix/mot/README.md

 ![MIDI round trip latency](misc/round_trip.webp "Round_trip latency measurement")

+The roundtrip time for a midi message send over BTLE is much worse: with an ESP32 I measured  an average of 43 +-	6 milliseconds with the worst rountrip time around 60 ms. There is also a BT LE MIDI

 ## Browser to OSC example

 One of the ways to send OSC messages from a browser to a local network is by using the MIDI out capability of browsers and - using `mot` - translating MIDI to OSC an example can be seen below.